 DEXTENZA, ReSure Sealant or any product candidate for which we obtain marketing approval in the United States or in other countries may not be considered medically reasonable and necessary for a specific indication, may not be considered cost-effective by third-party payors, coverage and an adequate level of reimbursement may not be available, and reimbursement policies of third-party payors may adversely affect our ability to sell our products and product candidates profitably.
 ReSure Sealant is not separately reimbursed when used as part of a cataract surgery procedure, which could limit the degree of market acceptance of this product by surgeons.
 DEXTENZA is currently considered a post-surgical product, in the same fashion as eye drops.
-However, if DEXTENZA were instead categorized as an intra-operative product, it would not be subject to separate reimbursement in ambulatory surgical centers and hospital out-patient departments, which could likewise limit its market acceptance.
+However, if DEXTENZA were instead categorized as an intra-operative product, it would not be subject to separate reimbursement in ASCs and hospital out-patient departments, or HOPDs, which could likewise limit its market acceptance.

-DEXTENZA is currently scheduled to lose transitional pass-through status in July 2022.
-In July 2021, CMS recommended in its Outpatient Prospective Payment System (OPPS) and Medicare Ambulatory Surgical Center (ASC) Payment System for Calendar Year 2022 proposed rule that pass-through status be extended through December of 2022.
-This recommendation included in this proposed rule is subject to customary notice and comment procedures and may be finalized in a final rulemaking in November 2021.
-If pass-through status were to lapse, DEXTENZA would no longer be reimbursed separately from the ophthalmic surgery; our net product revenues, which currently consist primarily of DEXTENZA sales in reliance on pass-through status, would decline significantly; and our ability to generate revenues from future sales of DEXTENZA to ambulatory surgical centers and hospital out-patient departments for the treatment of post-surgical ocular inflammation and pain would be adversely affected.
+DEXTENZA is scheduled to lose transitional pass-through status in July 2022.
+In November 2021, CMS, in its annual rulemaking, has indicated that DEXTENZA will be paid separately in the ASC and HOPD settings through 2022 despite its scheduled loss of pass-through status.
+CMS also indicated that DEXTENZA is eligible for separate payment in the ASC setting beyond 2022 because it meets the criteria set forth for non-opioid pain management drugs as a surgical supply provision.
+There can be no assurance that CMS will not change the criteria applicable to non-opioid pain management drugs for 2023 or beyond.
+If DEXTENZA is no longer eligible for reimbursement separately from ophthalmic surgery, due to the loss of pass-through status or otherwise, our net product revenues, which currently consist primarily of DEXTENZA sales in reliance on separate reimbursement through pass-through status, would decline significantly, and our ability to generate revenues from future sales of DEXTENZA to ASCs and HOPDs for the treatment of post-surgical ocular inflammation and pain would be adversely affected.

-Also in July 2021, CMS issued its recommendation for Calendar Year 2022 Payment Policies under the Physician Fee Schedule and Other Changes to Part B Payment Policies.
-In the proposed rule, CMS recommended that the physician fee for the insertion of DEXTENZA into the canaliculus be set at \$31.91 in the facility and \$37.61 in the physician's office for unilateral insertion as of January 1, 2022, when the existing Category III Current Procedural Terminology, or CPT, code 0365T is replaced by a permanent Category I CPT code.
-Currently, physician reimbursement fee for the insertion of DEXTENZA under the existing Category III code ranges from approximately \$30 to \$250, depending upon which Medicare Administrative Contractor is paying.
-If the CMS recommendation is adopted in a final rulemaking, this reduced fee may have an adverse effect on physicians' desire to use DEXTENZA and, as a result, on our ability to continue to commercialize DEXTENZA successfully.
+In addition, CMS, during the same rulemaking cycle, made a final recommendation on the fixed reimbursement amount for the procedure of inserting DEXTENZA, a Category I Current Procedural Terminology, or CPT, code 68841 to replace DEXTENZA's current Category III CPT code 0365T, effective January 1, 2022.
+The physician fee for the insertion of DEXTENZA into the canaliculus will be \$31.58 in the ASCs and HOPDs and \$37.29 in the physician's office for unilateral insertion as of January 1, 2022 under the new Category I code.
+As this new fee is lower than reimbursement many physicians currently receive, it may have an adverse effect on physicians' desire to use DEXTENZA and, as a result, on our ability to continue to commercialize DEXTENZA successfully.
+Additionally, although CMS established these reimbursement amounts for 2022, CMS will review such determination as part of its annual rulemaking cycle, and such amount could be further reduced in the future.
 Physicians' desire to use DEXTENZA could also be adversely impacted if competitive products secure higher procedure payments for their use than DEXTENZA, negatively impacting our ability to continue to commercialize DEXTENZA successfully.